lsst-dm/dmtn-224/index.rst

   Only set while a login is in progress.
 * **state**: Random state for the login process, used to protect against session fixation.
   Only set while a login is in progress.
+* **login_start**: Start time of login process, for metrics.
+  Only set while a login is in progress.

 The JSON document is encrypted with Fernet_ using the same key as is used for the Redis backend store.
 The resulting encrypted data is set as the ``gafaelfawr`` cookie.
 This cookie is marked ``Secure`` and ``HttpOnly``.

+Handling of the login state requires some additional discussion.
+Before the user is redirected to the upstream authentication provider, the ``state`` field in the cookie is set to a random state token that is also shared with the upstream authentication provider.
+Until the user presenting that cookie either successfully completes or fails the authentication process, that same state token is used.
+This ensures that if the user is redirected multiple times (from multiple browser tabs, for example), they can authenticate in any of those windows and the state will still match, allowing the authentication to succeed.

+Once the user has successfully completed authentication, the state is deleted from their cookie since it cannot be reused.
+However, if the user is sitting at an authentication screen in multiple tabs, successfully authenticates in one, and then later successfully authenticates in another one, it's not desirable for that second authentication to result in an error.
+To avoid that problem while still not reusing state, Gafaelfawr detects a user return from authentication with no ``state`` present in the user's cookie.
+This should be impossible except in this repeated authentication case, so in this case Gafaelfawr silently redirects the user to their destination URL without completing the authentication.
+The user will either already be authenticated due to a prior successful authentication, in which case the correct behavior will result, or the authentication will have failed, in which case the user will get a new state and will start the authentication flow over.

 .. _firestore: